TarachaR/-Exploring-the-Demographics-and-Health-Landscape-of-Kenya-The-2014-Kenya-Demographics-and-Health-Su/README.md

 3. Answer the deliverables outlined below
 4. Summarize findings.

-Given the dataset, I performed data exploration, data wrangling (cleaning and analysis) and statistical data analysis in an effort to come with a summary of findings:

 **Deliverables:**
 * Input the dataset provided and displayed the head(5) of the dataset with the above variables of interest only.
 * Calculated the mean, median and mode for V012 , V152 and V201.
 Would I prefer mean or median for V201?